freistli/rootbot/Deployment/Readme.md

 # Express Deployment

 The script will help users setup all required resources by single command.

 It will take around 7~10 minutes.
 After completion, open the created bot service in resource group, and can open it in Teams Channel directly

+You can choose one of the below commands based on your Azure subscription account

 ## Deploy All Resources to single Azure Subscription, let you pick up which subscription neeeds to be used